-Within DSPS, the LIGHT Center provides learning disabilities assessment and individualized instructional support for students with disabilities.
-Assessments are completed by Learning Disability Specialists who, based on a student's learning profile, make recommendations for accommodations.
+Within DSPS, the LIGHT Center provides learning disabilities assessment as well as Individualized and small group instructional support for students needing academic assistance.
+Assessments are completed by Learning Disability Specialists who, based on a student's learning profile, may make recommendations for accommodations.